 Saner Network Scanner allows the agentless discovery and assessment of IP-enabled devices throughout your organization without the need for additional hardware.
 The scanner utilizes the existing endpoints in your network to conduct scans that identify vulnerabilities, misconfigurations, and exposed services.
 By employing scan policies and tasks, you can perform scans on a scheduled basis or on demand, including authenticated scans for deeper visibility.
 This provides you with actionable insights into your network security posture.
-Additionally, Saner supports Global Scanners that enable scanner resources to be shared across multiple accounts, sites, or organizations, ensuring broader coverage and simplified scanner management.

 The Network Scanner page is structured with the following key menus to streamline the configuration and management of scanning operations: